Is LEED Green Certification a Good Investment for My Business?

 What are the LEED Certification Requirements?

-A building is evaluated against criteria such as water efficiency, energy use, materials and resources, indoor environmental quality, and emissions to receive LEED certification.
+A building is evaluated against criteria such as water efficiency, energy use, materials & resources, indoor environmental quality & emissions to receive LEED certification.
 The LEED rating system is based on a certain number of points earned in each category.
 Each of the LEED certification levels is dependent on a certain number of these points.

 The requirements are listed below.